How to get from Almaty to Bishkek by bus (Updated 2024)

 Qorday Border Crossing

-After a short 10-minute toilet break and maybe some samsas (mmm, tasty, hot oil drizzling samsas!) and around 4 hours on the bus, you will be at the Kazakh-Kyrgyz border point at Qorday.
+After a short 10-minute toilet break and maybe some samsas (mmm, tasty, hot oil drizzling samsas!) and around 5 and a half hours on the bus, you will be at the Kazakh-Kyrgyz border point at Qorday.

-You probably don’t need a visa for Kyrgyzstan, unless you’re from one of the less fortunate countries.
-Almost every country is eligible for an eVisa if not exempt.
+You probably don’t need a visa for Kyrgyzstan, unless you hold a weaker passport.
+Almost every country is eligible for an eVisa, if not exempt.
 You can check online here.

-Anyway, just take your luggage and follow the crowd.
+At the border, get off the bus, take your luggage, and follow the crowd.
 When I was there it wasn’t too crowded, but I’ve heard that it can get quite mad at times.

 Also, Central Asian people do not believe in queueing.
-They will cut in front.
+They will cut in front given the smallest opening.
 Stand your ground!

 The border check was pretty straightforward for me.
 I’m translating from Russian: